 The best way to get him involved is to play to his interests, whether he’s creative, handy or technical.
 Split tasks based on things you are both interested in or have a specific set of skills in.
-Assign him tasks he’ll enjoy, like picking the music, building a photo booth or ordering transportation.
+Assign him tasks he’ll enjoy, like picking the music, creating signature cocktails, building a photo booth or ordering transportation.
 You could even have him plan the honeymoon and surprise you with the details.
 Having him write his own vows is also an essential, and always romantic, task.

 3. Get creative